qzg/streamlit-langchain/welcome.md

 #### What does it know?
 Just drop a PDF or Text file into the upload box in the sidebar and hit `Save`.

 By the way...
 Be careful with the `Delete context` button.
 As this will do exactly that.
-I deletes the preloaded content mentioned above rendering the personal assistant non-contextual 😉
+It deletes the preloaded content mentioned above rendering the personal assistant non-contextual 😉

 ---